cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Obsidian Frameworker.md

 - Graph link types
     - Merely turns dataview inline tags with links into edges on graph view
 - Semantic Canvas
+	- Just another way to display or create links in a graph view
 - Supercharged Links
 	- Add CSS to links based on the YAML of the target note of the link
-- Dataview
-	- Query incoming links and show (link, tag) combinations of them?

 ## Misc